CounterpartyXCP/counterparty-core/CONTRIBUTING.md

 * Make (almost) all pull requests against the `develop` branch.

-* Verify that your fork passes all tests.
-The test suite is invoked with `$ py.test-3.4` in the `counterpartylib` directory of the repository.

 * All original code should follow [PEP8](https://www.python.org/dev/peps/pep-0008/).

 * Code contributions should be well‐commented.